 Fripp’s talents expanded far beyond ‘normal’ musical boundaries; if you’ve ever used a Windows computer, chances are you’ve heard the familiar four-note motif when you boot up?
 Or perhaps the short series of sounds when you load MS Mail?
 Both were the result of Robert’s work with the software giant, and have subsequently made him arguably the most listened-to musician in history.

 Gear-wise, Fripp was a confirmed Gibson Les Paul man, although his playing techniques were rather less obvious.
-He claims to have been tone deaf from an early age, and nurtured his own unique picking style called cross-picking in an effort to stand out.
-He also, unusually, doesn’t have a musical grounding in the blues, instead taking his cues from jazz and classical music.
+He claims to have been tone-deaf from an early age and nurtured his own unique picking style called cross-picking in an effort to stand out.
+He also, unusually, doesn’t have a musical grounding in the blues, instead of taking his cues from jazz and classical music.